 - Apply Heat Protectants

 Heat styling can severely dry out your hair, especially if you have dyed it.
-Use heat protectants every time you grab your styling tools.
-This will prevent any thermal damage and keep your colored hair soft and healthy.
+Use heat protectants every time you grab your hair styling tools.
+This will prevent any thermal damagei XHeat damage incurred by the hair that changes its natural protein structure.
+It is caused by the excessive use of heated tools. and keep your colored hair soft and healthy.

 Frequently Asked Questions

 Will my hair get thicker if I stop dyeing it?

 No, hair dyes don’t make your hair thin, so your hair won’t become thicker if you stop dyeing.